 Let us know of any useful Microservice resources

-If you are a Software Services Provider then register at this link: https://www.uksoftwarejobs.co.uk/ServiceProvider
+If you are a Contractor or Software Services Provider then register at this link: https://www.uksoftwarejobs.co.uk/ServiceProvider